Project

 No items found.

-Until the mid-1980’s, the building house baking, warehousing, administration, and shipping operations for Stop& Shop, a major supermarket chain.
+Until the mid-1980’s, the building was used for banking, warehousing, administration, and shipping operations for Stop & Shop, a major supermarket chain.
 Because of the building’s age and multiple previous uses, the restoration process presented many challenges.
 The entire inside of the building had to be shelled out through selective demolitions, and an extra thirty-six windows were cut out of the existing brick structure.
 These updates however, ultimately allowed for a cohesive combination of historic and modern architecture.

 No items found.